MaraAlexa/popular-movies/README.md

 Inside the _src_ folder I made _components_, _screens_ and _api_ folders

-The _screens_ folder contains all the Views of the app
+The _screens_ folder contains all the Views of the app (HomePage, MovieDetails page and Search page)

 The _components_ folder contains reusable components (SliderComponent and SingleCardMovie) and the Player component